Tarokh-Yaghoubi/C/Mister Behnia Projects/Study Herbert Book/Pointers Chapter 5/pointers.md

 const char * arguments and returns an int result.
 Like the declaration for p, the parentheses around the *cmp are necessary for the compiler to interpret this statement correctly.</h4>
 <h4>When the program begins, it assigns p the address of strcmp(), the standard string comparison
 function.
-Next, it prompts the user for two strings, and then it passes</h4>
+Next, it prompts the user for two strings, and then it passes pointers to those strings along with p to check(), which compares the strings for equality.
+Inside check(), the expression</h4>